Lockdown 5 till June 30 to be limited to containment zones, for rest of India it's Unlock 1

 However, the Centre made it clear that the lockdown will be limited to containment zones where only essential services and activities will be allowed.

-However, the Centre made it clear that the lockdown will be limited to containment zones where only essential services and activities will be allowed.
-For the rest of the country, all activities, barring a few such as international travel, will be allowed in a phase-wise manner.

-These activities will be allowed in three stages, the ministry said, adding that each activity would only be allowed if SOPs issued by the Health Ministry were followed.
+NEW DELHI: While extending the lockdown till June 30, the Centre on Saturday announced a graded easing of restrictions in three phases outside containment zones.

+“All activities that were prohibited earlier will be opened up in a phased manner,” the Union Ministry of Home Affairs said, terming the new guidelines as “Unlock-1.”

-Religious places, hotels, shopping malls and restaurants will re-open in the first phase from June 8.
+In phase 1, religious places, places of worship, hotels, restaurants, hospitality services and shopping malls will be opened from June 8.

-Night curfew for non-essential activities and movement of individuals shall remain in place but the timings of curfew has been revised from 9 pm-5 am from the existing 7 pm-7am.
-"The current phase of re-opening, Unlock 1, will have an economic focus," the home ministry said.

 ●Within Containment Zones, #Lockdown restrictions to continue till 30.06.2020